Can I open a bank account for my grandchild in Australia?

 Zero account-keeping fees

 Young children may only have small balances in their bank account, and this can be quickly eaten up if there are high fees.
-There is no shortage of junior savings accounts that come with zero account keeping fees, so this is definitely something to look for.
+There is no shortage of junior savings accounts that come with zero account keeping fees, so this is definitely something to consider.

 A rewarding rate of interest